 How to find a GP in Germany

-Finding a general practitioner (GP, or “Hausarzt” in German) is the first step to getting personalised medical care throughout your stay in Germany.
+Finding a general practitioner (GP, or “Hausarzt” in German) is the first step to getting personalised medical care in Germany.
 Your Hausarzt will be your first point of contact for non-emergency medical issues.
-You may visit the GP when you have a cold, headache, stomachache, or a minor injury.
+This may include a cold, headache, stomachache, or a minor injury.
 He or she will also coordinate further care with specialists if needed.

 It is advisable to find a GP near your accommodation and register with them.
-This ensures that you get medical attention more easily and quickly when you are ill.
+This ensures that you get medical attention easily when you are ill.
 To find a Hausarzt near you, keep the following in mind:

 What to know when going to the doctor